 To receive the signals of the radio transmitter, we need an antenna and a receiver.
 The antenna might be either a directional antenna (receives better in a specific direction) or a dipole antenna (no preferred direction).
 The advantage of a directional antenna is, that you can identify the direction where the bat might be.

 The receiver is now the new part in the setup.
 Instead of using the typical distributed receivers, we use a SDR (Software Defined Radio) USB dongle and connect it to the antenna.
 Those dongles are cheaper an can be directly connected to a computer.

 For the field application it is easier to take a Raspberry Pi mini computer than a desktop pc or a laptop.
 It is cheaper and it’s power consumption is lower.
 And again, the setup is easy.
 You just need to assemble the parts, download the image file, copy it on the SD-Card and plug it into the Raspberry Pi.
 To start the receiver, you just have to connect to the wifi hotspot and tune to the frequency of you radio transmitter using your browser.
-To listen to the emitted beeps by the radio transceiver you just need to plug in headphones or speakers.

 There are several options on how you can find the animal’s location using radio transmitters.
-The possibility to use GPS-trackers won’t be discussed since the weight is still to high if they transmit the position.
+The possibility to use GPS-trackers won’t be discussed since the weight is too high if they transmit the position.
 In our project we are first using the 3rd of the following options, as it is the simplest to implement.

 There are three possible ways to calculate the animals position: